Navigational Menu End

 Simulcast P25: Reality and Myth

-M2M and the role of Radio by Stephen Jenkins and Andy Grimmett, Simoco Group
+by Stephen Jenkins and Andy Grimmett, Simoco Group

 Simoco considers radio’s place within the M2M market, in respect of wireless communications as a data bearer within the M2M system.
 This paper discusses the growth in M2M technology and the relative benefits of cellular and radio for use in M2M solutions.